erzhiqianyi/blog/content/thoughts.en.md

     - Tweets
 ---

+> RIP, Every programmer should learn how to use vim 2023.08.06

 > At last, a stone has fallen, but do they care about what we are thinking？You are nobody.
 2023.07.25